Finding a way to “yes” can take some imagination and hard work

 A large multi-national conglomerate with a subsidiary devoted to manufacturing a subset of medical devices for home infusion sought our help in developing a Medicare reimbursement strategy to obtain coverage for their product in the home setting.
 Access to the product would mitigate patients’ risk for opioid addiction after undergoing a medical procedure in the hospital.
 Given its otherwise focus on non-health industries, the company needed assistance with engaging the federal health care payor in a meaningful way to ensure payment.

 At the outset, we sat down with the company’s internal teams to gain a clear understanding of their outreach to Department of Health and Human Services (HHS) and CMS.
 We learned that the client had only engaged the agencies via correspondence with regional offices in reaction to an unfavorable coverage decision.
-Our review of the lobbying activity to date indicated that we needed to build a nuanced strategy on a very complicated reimbursement issue.
+As the top DC healthcare lobbying firm, our review of the lobbying activity to date indicated that we needed to build a nuanced strategy on a very complicated reimbursement issue.

 While some companies may want to go straight to the top and engage the CMS Administrator, knowing CMS as well as we do, we recognized that a better course of action would be to work the agency process from the ground up.
 We arranged meetings in a matter of days with all key stakeholders at CMS — both career and political — to brief them on the issue.
 We first engaged the career staff within the coverage and payment teams at CMS’ headquarters to better explain the product and its value to Medicare beneficiaries in improving outcomes.
 We then engaged political appointees at both CMS and the HHS Office of the Secretary to reinforce our message and get their feedback on how best to proceed.